jsmithb117/minesweeper/README.md

 Until I solve this problem, I'm going to type the actions as 'any' in the reducers.
 There's also another any type in store.ts, but that's a problem for another day.

 Update: I ended up going with the 'add all properties to all actions' route in the fullstack branch.
 I added a function that takes in an 'options' object that creates an action with all properties set to null, then updates the necessary properties of the action from the options object.
 I tried to create it in such a way that if I need to create a new action with a new payload property, I only need to change the interface and the 'baseActionCreator' function, but there may be other things I'd need to update.
 If I find that this solutions isn't easily maintainable, I'll explore other patterns to refactor to.
 It seems to work fine right now, time will tell.

+Update 2: My solution works, but I've found a way better solution (the 'right' answer).
+The redux package has an 'AnyAction' type that you can import and use instead of my janky solution.

 ### React Query